-Being “in charge” means caring for the people placed into your charge.
+Being “in charge” means caring for the people in your charge.
 Always be on the lookout for ways to care well for your employees.
-Keep in mind the word of Mr. Marriott — when your crew is well cared for, they’ll care well for you!
+Remember the word of Mr. Marriott — when your crew is well cared for, they’ll care well for you!

 Tip #7: Authority Is Not the Same as Leadership

-Owners have authority but that does not necessarily make them leaders.
-Becoming intimately familiar with the difference between authority and leadership is crucial to improving employee retention.
+Owners have authority, but that does not necessarily make them leaders.
+Knowing the difference between authority and leadership is crucial to improving employee retention.
 Do you understand the difference?

 Tip #8: Get in Touch with Your Softer Side

 Fact — most contractors are transactional by nature, not intuitively relational.
-If communication and “getting in touch with emotions” make you a bit squeamish, learning to get a bit comfier with your softer side will yield huge dividends when it comes to employee retention.
-Refine your communication skills and emotional intelligence, and your employees will learn to do the same with your clients!
+If communication and “getting in touch with emotions” make you squeamish, learning to get a bit comfier with your softer side will yield huge dividends in employee retention.
+Refine your communication skills and emotional intelligence; your employees will do the same with your clients!

 Tip #9: Don’t Try to Clone Yourself

 Another common mistake among business owners is the tendency to look for themselves in potential employees.
-When hiring, look for people who are strong in the areas where you are weak.
+Look for people who are strong in the areas where you are weak.
 It’s a tight labor market; prepare to hire people unlike yourself.